 Demand affects pricing, so identify the times when most people will be going to your destination, and plan around them.
 Unless you’re taking a family trip with kids, this usually means traveling during the school year, when fewer people will have the ability to pick up and go.
 I tend to avoid traveling much in the summer for this reason: expensive, crowded, and hot are not three of my favorite adjectives.

 Now, that’s not to say you have to settle for taking all your trips when the weather is bad or everything is closed.
 If you aim for the “sweet spot” right before and after the high season at your destination, you’ll usually still get cheap prices and favorable conditions.
 In the U.S. and Europe, this might mean April-May or September-October.
 Students are in school so competition for flights is thinner, but you’ll have mild weather and plenty of local activity.
+Once you’ve scored a cheap flight, make sure to prepare yourself for long-haul flight.

 What’s the best flight deal you’ve ever gotten?
 Do you have tips to add?